ethanc-ec/profile-website/README.md

         </ul></li>
         <li>Used various packages to scrape information from Boston University’s course websites</li>
         <li>Cleaned scraped information, then sorted and stored it in a persistent storage file</li>
-        <li>Deployed performance changes using persistent storage that reduced process time by up to 99%</li>
+        <li>Deployed performance changes using persistent storage and multithreading that reduced fetch time by up to 99%</li>
         <li>Used GitHub to automatically run unit tests and test compatibility on Linux and Windows</li>
       </ul>
     </td>